-Setting up Warranty and Complaints
+Setting up Warranty and Claims

-Warranty follow-up can be used to indicate whether the complaint has been sent to the supplier and when a response from the supplier is expected.
+Warranty follow-up can be used to indicate whether the claim has been sent to the supplier and when a response from the supplier is expected.
 Lists can be printed for follow-up and it is possible to link the individual complaint and subsequent claim compensation together.
 It is possible to print a report showing the proportion of the refunded part from the supplier.

 Before using a warranty, warranty types must be created, and a bookkeeping setup must be made for posting the share of the revenue that constitutes the warranty.